mercush/genlm-control/docs/potentials.md

 # Potentials

 [Potentials](../reference/genlm_control/potential/__init__/) are the core object in `genlm-control`.
-A potential encodes constraints or preferences by assigning weights to sequences of tokens.
+A potential encodes constraints or preferences by assigning non-negative weights to sequences of tokens.

 Potentials serve two main roles in controlled text generation: